Shostakovich at work

-This quartet, lasting about 26 minutes, has five linked movements marked:
+The quartet lasts about 26 minutes and has five linked movements marked:

 1. Moderato con moto, attacca